 This is occasionally difficult, but I don’t stress about fitness too much when I am on vacation.

-My Concluding Thoughts on Our First Trip to Ottawa, Canada
+Final Thoughts on Our First Trip to Ottawa, Canada

 I can easily say that Anna and I will come back to Ottawa, whether it is in the winter or not.